-Dumbarton House, which dates from the beginning of the nineteenth century, is architecturally significant because it is an outstanding example of American architecture of the early Federal period; it represents a transitional phase in American architecture, from the Georgian to the Federal; and it has retained much of its original building fabric, in spite of successive alterations.
-Historically, Dumbarton House is significant because it is associated with several prominent eighteenth and nineteenth century public figures and with the early history of Georgetown.
+Dumbarton House is a Federal-style house in Georgetown, completed around 1800.
+An outstanding example of American architecture of the early Federal period, Dumbarton House has retained much of its original historical fabric, despite many alterations.
+Additionally, it is associated with several prominent 18th- and 19-th century public figures and with the early history of the Georgetown neighborhood.

-Dumbarton House is located on part of a 795 acre tract which was granted to Colonel Ninian Beall (1625-1717) by Charles, Lord Baltimore, in 1703, for services rendered by Beall as a member of the Maryland House of Burgesses and as Commander-in-Chief of Maryland's Provincial Forces.
-Beall (who was the founder of a family which has always taken an active role in state affairs) patented the tract (located in what was then Frederick County, Maryland) as "The Rock of Dumbarton", in honor of the land of his birth, Scotland.
-A man of considerable wealth, Beall owned several large estates in Maryland; his property was inherited by his eight children after his death in 1717.
+Dumbarton House is located on part of a 795-acre tract granted to Colonel Ninian Beall (1625-1717) by Charles, Lord Baltimore, in 1703, for services rendered by Beall as a member of the Maryland House of Burgesses and as Commander-in-Chief of Maryland's Provincial Forces.
+Beall, who was the founder of a family that had long taken an active role in state affairs, patented the tract, located in what was then Frederick County, Maryland, as "The Rock of Dumbarton", in honor of the land of his birth, Scotland.

 DC Inventory: November 8, 1964